 Hazards: areas with unique features and different rules of play.

 Driving range: a place where you can hit practice balls.

 Executive golf course: a place with a lower par than the average 18-hole course.

 Front nine: the first half of a round of golf.

 Back nine: the second half of a round of golf.

-Mark: to show the ball’s position by putting a small object, usually a coin on the green.
+Mark: Show the ball’s position by putting a small object, usually a coin, on the green.

 Provisional ball: if you lose your first ball, the second ball you play.